MKM701 - Applied Marketing Research

 2. Fully define and understand the different types of marketing problems/opportunities.
 Determine applicable marketing research objectives derived from marketing research problems and integrate them into the marketing management decision process.

-4. Identify and compile the characteristics and differences between primary versus secondary research; qualitative versus quantitative research; descriptive versus causal versus exploratory research techniques; then select and apply the most appropriate technique/method.
+3. Identify the characteristics and differences between primary versus secondary research; qualitative versus quantitative research; descriptive versus causal versus exploratory research techniques; then select and apply the most appropriate technique/method.

-6. Design a detailed, comprehensive research methodology/plan integrating marketing problem/decision requirements.
+4. Design a detailed, comprehensive research methodology/plan, integrating marketing problem/decision requirements.

-7. Create an original written formal marketing research proposal.
+5. Create an original written formal Research Brief and Research Proposal.

 Cheating and Plagiarism